seriousm4x/twitch-clip-archive/Readme.md

 # Django-Twitch-Archive

-This archive is a complete side backup from a twitch streamers clips.
-It will store all metadata available in a database and give you a webinterface with useful features.
+This project creates a complete off side backup of the clips of a Twitch streamer.
+Top clips on the start page per week/month/ever, search function and statistics.
 [A live demo can be seen here](https://clips.itssoley.de/).

 # Screenshots